Yangxinsix/myqueue/docs/configuration.rst

 nodes
 =====

-This is a list of (name, dictionary) tuples describing the different types of nodes.
+This is a list of (node-name, dictionary) tuples describing the different types of nodes.
 Each dictionary must have a ``cores`` entry.
 Other possible keys that you normally don't need are: ``memory``, ``features``, ``reservation`` and ``mpiargs`` (see the `source code`_ for how to use them).